kncio/ACME_APK/README.md

 Flutter Application for ISU Corp test.
 The application was coded using BLoC/Cubit/Repository pattern and dependence injection.

+Optimized for 10 inch tablets(can be rezized to 6 inc standard smartphones landscape only)

 ## Credentials
 username: acme
 password: test